Delusions of grandeur: Theories and mechanisms

-Empirical evidence largely supports emotion-consistent models, but suggests also suggests additional factors like reasoning biases.
+Empirical evidence largely supports emotion-consistent models, but also suggests additional factors like reasoning biases.
 Grandiose delusions are usually associated with high self-esteem and self-serving attributional style and low levels of depression, anxiety and negative self-evaluation.
-Moreover, there is evidence from neurotypical persons that repetitive positive self-thinking can confer temporary increases in (non-delusional) grandiose ideas of own superiority, importance or uniqueness.
+Moreover, there is evidence that repetitive positive self-thinking can confer temporary increases in (non-delusional) grandiose ideas of own superiority, importance or uniqueness.
 A functional magnetic resonance imaging (fMRI) study of patients with bipolar disorder found that such thinking is associated with exaggerated connectivity between the medial prefrontal cortex and anterior cingulate cortex (brain regions involved in self-relevant information-processing).

 Qualitative research likewise indicates that grandiose delusions, far from occurring against a backdrop of negative self-evaluation, conferred a sense of uniqueness, purpose, and belonging, and added meaning to adverse events.

-The defensive hypothesis bares a strong similarity to the psychodynamic mask model of non-delusional narcissistic grandiosity, which is also unsupported by the evidence.
+The defensive hypothesis bears a strong similarity to the psychodynamic mask model of non-delusional narcissistic grandiosity, which is also unsupported by the evidence.

 Neurobiology

 Grandiose delusions may be related to lesions of the frontal lobe.
-Temporal lobe lesions have been mainly reported in patients with delusions of persecution and of guilt, while frontal and frontotemporal involvement have been described in patients with grandiose delusions, Cotard’s syndrome, and delusional misidentification syndrome.
+Temporal lobe lesions have been mainly reported in patients with delusions of persecution and of guilt, while frontal and frontotemporal involvement have been described in patients with grandiose delusions, Cotard's syndrome, and delusional misidentification syndrome.

 Some studies indicate that GDs are associated with abnormalities in dopaminergic reward pathways and other limbic structures associated with reward and emotion processing.
 GDs seem to be related to impaired connectivity between the left middle temporal gyrus and more dorsal regions of the left temporal lobe, regions forming a central hub of the default mode network and mediating a variety of cognitive functions (namely social and linguistic ones).